Day to day with COPD

 Learn how to recognize and manage COPD flare-ups.

 Your lungs need clean air.
 So if you smoke, the best thing you can do for your lungs is quit smoking.
-Talk with your doctor about ways to quit.
+Talk with your health care provider about ways to quit.
 Ask about support groups and other stop-smoking strategies.

 You should also avoid other forms of pollution like car exhaust and dust.
 On days when air pollution is high, close the windows and stay inside if you can.